Tinkerforge/doc/en/source/Kits/HardwareHacking/PowerOutletControl_Android.rst

 the host, port and UID of the Industrial Quad Relay Bricklet.
 For the port a "Number" text field is used, so Android will restrict the content of this text field to numbers.
-The final five elements are one "Button" to connect and disconnect and four buttons in a "Linear Layout (Horizonal)" to trigger the different switches on the remote control.
+The final five elements are one "Button" to connect and disconnect and four buttons in a "Linear Layout (Horizontal)" to trigger the different switches on the remote control.

 Now the GUI layout is finished.
 To access the GUI components in the Java code